scalikejdbc/csvquery/README.md

 `CSVQuery` is a handy SQL runner to work with CSV files.
 You can use SQL to parse and filter CSV rows!

-## Prerequisites

-- Java SE 7 or higher

 ## Setup with [sbt](https://github.com/sbt/sbt)

 ```sh